SwiftlyNoah/HideAndCSeek50/DESIGN.md

 ### Complex Overlay Management

-The map tools (circles, bisectors, measurements, polygons) in `MapToolsSheet.swift` and `MapToolsViewModel.swift` required careful state management:
+The map tools (circles, bisectors, measurements, polygons) in `MapToolsSheet.swift` and `MapToolsViewModel.swift` required storage, map references & integration, and geographic math:

-#### 1. Tool State Persistence
+#### 1. Long Term Tool Storage

 Each tool (circle, bisector, etc.) is stored as a Codable struct (e.g., `CircleOverlayItem` in the `MapToolItems/` directory).
-We save these to Firebase at `/games/{gameId}/mapTools` so teammates see the same drawings.
+We save these to Firebase at `/games/{gameId}/mapTools` when uploaded so teammates can import and see the same drawings.

-**Sync Strategy**: We use a "last-write-wins" approach with timestamps.
-When a player draws a circle, it's immediately saved with `savedAt: Date()`.
-Other players' listeners update their local state.

-**Alternative Considered**: Operational Transform (OT) for real-time collaborative editing (like Google Docs).
-Rejected as too complex for our scope; rare conflicts are acceptable.

 #### 2. Crosshair Coordinate System

-Many tools need a "center point".
+Many tools need a "reference point".
 We use a crosshair overlay in the map center:

 ```swift
 @State private var crosshairCoordinate: CLLocationCoordinate2D